hughbarney/femto/README.md

-# Femto Emacs
+# Femto
-Femto is an extended version of Atto Emacs.
+Femto is an extended version of Atto Emacs with a Tiny Lisp extension languauge

 > A designer knows he has achieved perfection not when there is nothing left to add, but when there is nothing left to take away.
 > -- <cite>Antoine de Saint-Exupery</cite>